redist: Computational Algorithms for Redistricting Simulation (with Christopher Kenny, Cory McCartan, and Kosuke Imai)

 The core statistical model behind fastLink has also been ported over to the Apache Spark environment, as implemented in splink.

-hettx: Detecting Heterogeneous Treatment Effects (with Masha Bertling, Peng Ding, Avi Feller, and Luke Miratrix)
+hettx: Detecting and Measuring Treatment Effect Variation (with Peng Ding, Avi Feller, and Luke Miratrix)

-hettx is a publicly available R package that implements methods developed by Ding, Feller, and Miratrix (2016) ''Randomization Inference for Treatment Effect Variation'', and Ding, Feller, and Miratrix (2019) ''Decomposing Treatment Effect Variation'', for testing whether there is unexplained variation in treatment effects across observations.
+hettx is a publicly available R package that implements methods developed by Ding, Feller, and Miratrix (JRSS-B, 2016) ''Randomization Inference for Treatment Effect Variation'', and Ding, Feller, and Miratrix (JASA, 2019) ''Decomposing Treatment Effect Variation'', for testing whether there is unexplained variation in treatment effects across observations.
 The package includes wrapper functions implementing the proposed methods, as well as helper functions for analyzing and visualizing the results of the test.

-Please see the hettx Github Page for the most stable development release.
+install.packages(“hettx”)to install in R. Please also see the hettx Github Page for the most stable development release.

 randomizeAuthor (with Yang-Yang Zhou and Evan Lieberman)